-The mission of the Alaska Trail Stewards Program is to provide volunteer-based and paid crew trail construction and maintenance services to public land managers and others who have the responsibility to safely and sustainably maintain trails throughout Alaska.
+The mission of the Alaska Trail Stewards Program is to provide volunteer-based trail construction and maintenance services to public land managers and others who have the responsibility to safely and sustainably maintain trails throughout Alaska.

 trail projects